 Chicago the Musical was the hottest show in town… so hot that neither the Adelphi Theatre, nor the Cambridge Theatre could handle it!
 Even the Garrick Theatre couldn’t!
 But the Phoenix Theatre can!
-Yes the summer of 2018 is set to be a sizzler!
+Yes, the winter of 2018/2019 is going to be as hot as the summer!

 Chicago Theatre Breaks